Projective Cyclic Groups in Higher Dimensions: Final toughs

-\begin{remark} \begin{enumerate} \item[] \item Clearly the previous discussion shows our previous results. \item In the case of projective parabolic transformation, our previous discussion shows that for elements in $PU(k,l)$, $k\geq 2$, the Kulkarni's discontinuity set is not longer the largest open set where the corresponding group acts properly discontinuously. \item In the one, the two dimensional setting and in the case of transformations in $PU(1,3)$, see \cite{kris, maskit, navarrete}, transformations can be classified by the use of the trace, we do not know how to extent such result to the higher dimensional case.
+In the case of projective parabolic transformation, our previous discussion shows that for elements in $PU(k,l)$, $k\geq 2$, the Kulkarni's discontinuity set is not longer the largest open set where the corresponding group acts properly discontinuously.
+For discrete groups in $PU(k,l)$ it would be interesting to determine if there is a generalization of the notion of the Chen-Greenberg limit set, determine its limit set in the Kulkarni's sense and if there is an open set which is the largest open set on which the group acts properly discontinuously.

+In the one and two dimensional case and for some transformations in $PU(k,l)$, maps can be classified by the use of the trace, see \cite{CSN, kris}, it would be useful to have a similar result.

+Let $X$ be the space, of all positive definite, symmetric $3 \times 3$-matrices with real coefficients, of determinant 1, there is a metric $d$ such that $X$ is a $CAT(0)$-space and the action of $SL(3,\R)$ on $X$ given by $fxf^{t}$, where $x\in X$ and $f\in SL(3,\R)$, is by isometries.
+Then by using the classification of isometries in $CAT(0)$-spaces one can classify elements of $SL(3,\R)$ in to parabolic, loxodromic and elliptic however is not hard to show, see \cite{fns}, that such classification does no agree with the one induced by definition \ref{d:tipos}.